Skip to contents

 sf::st_cast(to = "MULTIPOLYGON")

-We only want the high sea portion of the area outlined above.
-We can now create a polygon of this by remove the bordering states EEZs.
+We only want the high seas portion of the area outlined above.
+We can create a polygon for this planning region by removing the bordering states EEZs.

 sf::sf_use_s2(FALSE) #turn off S2 to avoid errors